Map the Myth

 Too often, lore is stacked like scaffolding, instead of rising from the soul of the world.

-I map from the inside out—starting with myth, symbol, and sacred tension—so the world doesn’t just look real.
+I map from the inside out starting with myth, symbol, and ancient tensions, so the world doesn’t just look real.

 It remembers.